-Not only do they burn quickly, but they also produce a lot of resin and smoke, often leaving food with a funny taste, and even causing sickness in some cases.
+Ask any seasoned smoker, and they’ll warn you: DO NOT smoke with softwoods.
+They burn quickly and produce a lot of resin and smoke, often leaving food with a funny taste.
 So being a softwood, can you smoke with juniper?

 Provided you know what you’re doing, of course.
 Let’s get into that!